• Skip to primary navigation

 Massive congrats Andy Murray!!!!
 The first of many and well worth the wait!

-— Rory Mcilroy (@McIlroyRory) September 11, 2012
+— Rory McIlroy (@McIlroyRory) September 11, 2012

 Congrats to @andy_murray for winning his first Grand Slam!
 Tough one for @DjokerNole but great tournament as well! #usopen